 Every year, thousands of pilgrims make the lofty journey to the summit of Adam’s Peak, or Samanalakande (Butterfly Mountain).
 Starting from Poya Day (in December) and running all the through to Vesak Festival in May the following year, worshippers don their walking boots for the grueling 7,000-foot climb to the peak’s Buddhist temple.

 Both locals and tourists come to Colombo every year for Navam Perahera Festival.
 Perahera - meaning parade - is the focal point for all to see, with elephants, dancers and entertainers taking to the streets across two days.
-It’s held every full moon in February near the glorious Gangaramaya Temple that overlooks the Beira Lake.
+It’s held every full moon in February (sometimes March) near the glorious Gangaramaya Temple that overlooks the Beira Lake.